There are no reviews for this holiday at the moment

 Your last day on horseback takes you out towards the Ahuriri River as you ride by a safari park full of Red, Fallow and Wapiti deer.
 The terrain is more accommodating here so you can get some trots and canters in between the stream crossings.
 You will see plenty of Merino sheep in this area, whose wool has made New Zealand famous in the textile world.
 You will be able to enjoy impressive views of the Ahuriri conservation park on your way to the historic Ribbonwood woolshed.
 The last section of the ride follows a mountain stream until you reach the woolshed, and the end of the trail.
 The horses are boxed up and taken to a nearby paddock for dinner and a well-deserved break.
 You are likewise driven to a comfortable hotel for the evening.
 You can enjoy the Omarama hot tubs or a massage (not included) to relax your aching muscles before a final group dinner.

-After breakfast you will be transferred back to Queenstown Airport or your hotel.
+After breakfast you will be picked up at 10am and transferred back to Queenstown Airport or your accommodation.

 Please note: All itineraries are given for your guidance only and it may be altered on the ground and in accordance with the prevailing conditions by the organising team.